Redstone-D/starberry/readme.md

 2. JSON parsing.
 3. Session and form manipulation.

-**Starberry now supports plain HTML templates, and simpler URL definitions are enabled using macros.**
+**Starberry now supports templateing through akari, and simpler URL definitions are enabled using macros.**

 # How to start a server & URL reg